 - an RACS ID in the "racsId" attribute; and

-- a UE radio capability information in the "racsParam" attribute.
+- a UE radio capability information in the "racsParamData" attribute.

 Upon reception of the HTTP POST message from the NF service consumer requesting to create UCMF dictionary entries, the UCMF shall, for each requested RACS ID, check if there is any existing dictionary entry having the same RACS ID.
 If yes, the UCMF shall indicate "RACS_ID_DUPLICATED" in the "result" attribute for the requested RACS ID; otherwise if there is no other error the UCMF shall create a UCMF dictionary entry.